SerratedSharp/CSharpWasmRecipes/README.md

 ### WebAssembly Module Runtimes

 To compile a .NET project to a WebAssembly module, one of the following project types can be used.
 In addition to compiling your .NET code to the WebAssembly format to be executed by the browser, they both include the JavaScript and .NET runtimes needed to load or "bootstrap" your WebAssembly module.
-While the browser provides WASM execution support, some orchestration is needed from JS scripts to download related modules and other assets needed to initialize and load the WASM hosted .NET runtime and your WebAssmebly module.
+While the browser provides WASM execution support, some orchestration is needed from JS scripts to download related modules and other assets needed to initialize and load the WASM hosted .NET runtime and your WebAssembly module.
 Both of the following project types produce a package of files upon project Publish which include all of the necessary web assets and JavaScript to handle the runtime initialization process.

 - **wasm-experimental/WASM Browser**: The .NET 8 wasm-experimental workload provides the WebAssembly Browser App project template.
 We'll refer to this as WASM Browser.
 When compiled it produces a WASM package, is structured as a console app with a Main method that is called when loaded in browser, and the project by default will launch a self hosted web server for development/debugging locally.
 The resulting package can be published to a folder, and the containing assets deployed to any web server that can serve static files.
 Installation instructions: [Run .NET from JavaScript - Prerequisites](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0#prerequisites).
 - **Uno.Bootstrap.Wasm**: Tooling for compiling and packaging a .NET assembly as a WebAssembly/WASM package, along with all the JavaScript necessary for loading(i.e. **bootstrap**ping) the WASM into the browser.
 This is only intended for use in the root project which will be the entry point for the WebAssembly.
 Other class libraries/projects referenced do not need to reference this package.
 (Note, no relation to the Bootstrap CSS/JS frontend framework.)
 The name "Bootstrap" refers to similar terminology used for loading operating systems, as it "pulls itself up by its bootstraps".
 This project type does not include the Uno UI Platform, but rather produces a simple module for executing .NET code.